 Floor area (for the purpose of determining off-street parking and off-street loading requirements).
 The sum of the gross horizontal areas of the several floors of the building, or portion thereof, devoted to a use requiring off-street parking or loading.
 The area shall include accessory storage areas located within a selling or working space, such as counters, racks, or closets, and any basement floor area devoted to retailing activities, to the production or processing of goods, or to business or professional offices.
-However, floor area for the purpose of determining off-street parking spaces shall not include floor area devoted to off-street parking or loading facilities, including ramps, aisles and maneuvering space; nor basement floor area other than the area devoted to merchandising activities, to the production or processing of street parking or professional offices.
+However, floor area for the purpose of determining off-street parking spaces shall not include floor area devoted primarily to storage purposes (except as otherwise noted herein); nor floor area devoted to off-street parking or loading facilities, including ramps, aisles and maneuvering space; nor basement floor area other than the area devoted to merchandising activities, to the production or processing of goods, or to business or professional offices.
 The gross floor area of structures devoted to bulk storage of materials including, but not limited to, grain elevators and petroleum storage tanks shall be computed each ten feet of height or fraction thereof as being equal to one floor.